jpchauvel/chauvel.org/blog/solana-dapp.md

 I created a simple dApp consisted of an Anchor-based (written in Rust) Solana Program and an AnchorPy client that was used to interact with the Solana Program.
-The smart contract (Solana Program) was design to only write a message into a Solana account using a concept know as PDA (Program Derived Address).
+The smart contract (Solana Program) was design to only write a message into a Solana account using a concept known as PDA (Program Derived Address).

 ### What is a Program Derived Address?